- 2 Bedrooms

 About the Area

-Located on the beach, this condo is in Arcadian Shores, a neighborhood in Myrtle Beach.
+Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is near theme parks and on the beach.
 Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Barefoot Landing and Broadway at the Beach.
 Traveling with kids?
 Don't miss Ripley's Aquarium and SkyWheel Myrtle Beach.
 With parasailing, fishing, and swimming nearby, you'll find plenty of adventures in the water.

 Special Instructions